 Kyoto sightseeing tip: If you are looking for love be sure to stop by Jishu Shine: dedicated to the God of love. visitors who successfully walk between the two love stones with their eyes shut will find true love.

 8 | Geisha spotting in Gion

 Gion is the the Geisha capital of Japan and an entertainment district dotted with traditional Japanese tea houses and restaurants.
 It’s known as the birthplace of Geisha culture and has the feel of a Japan gone by.
 It’s often possible to see a Geisha hurrying along the streets between engagements but be careful not to confuse them with the many visitors who dress up as Geisha’s, a popular activity offered by many studios in the area.

 9 | Shorenin Temple

-Shorenin is one of the Kyoto’s monzeki temples, a temple whose head priest was traditionally a member of Japan’s imperial family.
-Despite being only moments away from the heaving Higashiyama District, Shorenin is one of the quieter temples in the city and a visit instills a sense of peace and tranquility.
+Shorenin is one of Kyoto’s monzeki temples, a temple whose head priest was traditionally a member of Japan’s imperial family.
+Despite being only moments away from the heaving Higashiyama District, Shorenin is one of the quieter temples in the city and a visit instills a sense of peace and tranquillity.
 The four gardens of the temple are one of its highlights.

 10 | Rengeo-in Temple, Sanjusangendo